 CSS provides you the ability to control the fonts, colors, layouts, and spacing used on your website.
 However, it can do more than that.
 It can also provide an interactive experience to your users.
 In this course, Applying Special Effects to a Site Using CSS, you’ll learn to improve the look and feel of websites that you build.
 First, you’ll explore creating rounded corners using CSS.
 Next, you’ll discover how to apply box shadows to objects.
 Finally, you’ll learn how to create animations using CSS transforms and transitions.
 When you’re finished with this course, you’ll have the skills and knowledge of CSS special effects needed to improve the look and feel of any website you create.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Nate Taylor and welcome to my course, applying special effects to a site using CSS.
-I am a solution architect and amateur in Omaha, Nebraska.
+Course Overview Hi, everyone.
+My name is Nate Taylor, and welcome to my course, Applying Special Effects to a Site Using CSS.
+I am a solution architect and Aviture in Omaha, Nebraska.
 CSS can do a lot more than just control colors and layout.
 It can also define how objects transition from one state to another.
 It also is possible to create animations on your site using nothing but CSS.
 This course is designed to gradually walk you through various effects that you can add to your site using nothing but CSS.
-Some of the major topics that we will cover include rounding the corners of your objects, creating shadows underneath objects, changing the appearance of objects when they're state changes and even animating objects on your site.
-By the end of this course, you'll know how to round corners, add shadows, control of how objects transition and even performed those animations using nothing but CSS.
+Some of the major topics that we will cover include rounding the corners of your objects, creating shadows underneath objects, changing the appearance of objects when their state changes, and even animating objects on your site.
+By the end of this course, you'll know how to round corners, add shadows, control how objects transition, and even perform those animations using nothing but CSS.
 Before beginning the course, you should be familiar with the fundamentals of CSS.
-I hope you'll join me on this journey to learn more about CSS with the applying special effects to a site using CSS course epidural site
+I hope you'll join me on this journey to learn more about CSS with the Applying Special Effects to a Site Using CSS course at Pluralsight.